top of page

 Pencil sketch of Constable Bob Johnson

-Pencil sketch of Ma and 'the bear' that appears in both Two Seasons and Ma's Diner
+Pencil sketch of Ma and 'the bear' that appears in all three books.

 Pencil sketch of Ma for Ma's Diner